tier4/caret_doc/docs/visualization/basic_api_concept.md

 plot.to_dataframe()
 ```

-The returned plot has two functions: show() and to_dataframe().
+The variable "plot" has two functions, show() and to_dataframe().

-The "show()" function outputs a figure and returns the figure's handler.
+The function "show()" outputs a figure and returns the figure's handler.

-The "to_dataframe()" returns a table summarizing the data.
+The function "to_dataframe()" returns a table summarizing the data.
-This function is mainly used when analyzing based on specific figures.
+This function is mainly used to analyze based on specific figures.

 Note: For detailed input/output options, see[TimeSeriesPlot](https://tier4.github.io/CARET_analyze/latest/plot/#caret_analyze.plot.TimeSeriesPlot).